ALEPH2020 - Human health

-Why is the lipid-heart hypothesis still on the table?
-Its simplistic assumption that saturated fat and cholesterol from animal-based foods raise serum cholesterol levels, which then trigger cardiovascular diseases, is not supported by the totality of the available evidence.
-It is time for dietary guidelines to move beyond such reductionist thinking, emphasizing broader dietary patterns and individual health contexts rather than fixating on specific nutrients.
+A close look at the scientific literature shows that it is very reductionist to assume that saturated fat and cholesterol from animal foods inherently raise serum cholesterol and, thereby, trigger cardiovascular diseases.
+Such one-dimensional interpretation is not supported by the totality of the available evidence.
+It is time for dietary guidelines to move beyond such myopic interpretations, emphasizing broader dietary patterns and individual health contexts rather than fixating on specific nutrients.

 What's the lipid-heart hypothesis and how does it hold up?

 Since Ancel Keys popularized the lipid-heart hypothesis in the mid-20th century, animal fat has been criticized for its potential to increase total and LDL cholesterol (LDL-C).
-However, the proposed mechanism—that dietary cholesterol and saturated fat raise serum cholesterol, which then leads to heart disease—is simplistic and has been contradicted by numerous systematic reviews, meta-analyses, and expert opinions.
+However, the proposed mechanism — that all dietary cholesterol and saturated fat raise serum cholesterol, which then inevitably leads to heart disease — has been contradicted by numerous systematic reviews, meta-analyses, and expert opinions.
 Foundational studies supporting the hypothesis have come under scrutiny for methodological flaws, inconsistencies, and/or reliance on (very) low-certainty evidence with very low absolute risk reductions.

-Collectively, this body of evidence casts doubt on the validity of dietary guidelines that continue to advocate for further reductions in saturated fat intake.
-It raises concerns about biases and conflicts of interest that keep on perpetuating these recommendations.
-More importantly, such debates risk diverting attention from the true drivers of the current public health crisis: hyperinsulinemia and chronic inflammation fueled by nutrient-poor diets dominated by ultra-processed foods.
+Collectively, the growing body casts doubt on the validity of dietary guidelines that insist on further slashing saturated fat intake beyond typical current consumption, or that cling to an unsubstantiated cap of 10% of energy from saturated fat.
+This outdated stance perpetuates the tenacious and lazy recommendation by numerous cardiologists, dietitians, and other health practitioners to avoid ‘fatty foods’, a catch-all phrase interchangeably used with red meat, full-fat dairy, and eggs in entrenched health messaging.
+All this raises concerns about biases and conflicts of interest that keep on perpetuating these recommendations.
+More importantly, such debates risk diverting attention from the more likely culprits of the current public health crisis: hyperinsulinemia and chronic inflammation fueled by nutrient-poor and ultra-processed diets.

 What do intervention trials tell us about saturated fat?

-Upon discarding inadequate trials, a 2017 meta-analysis of rigorous RCTs concluded that substituting omega-6 polyunsaturated fatty acids for saturated fats does not reduce coronary heart disease events or mortality.
-Similarly, a 2024 preprint meta-analysis of RCTs found insufficient evidence to broadly recommend reducing dietary saturated fat to prevent cardiovascular disease or mortality.
+Upon discarding inadequate trials, a 2017 meta-analysis of RCTs concluded that substituting omega-6 polyunsaturated fatty acids for saturated fats does not reduce coronary heart disease events or mortality.
+Similarly, a 2025 meta-analysis of RCTs found insufficient evidence to broadly recommend reducing dietary saturated fat to prevent cardiovascular disease or mortality.
+A 2025 GRADE-based analysis differentiated between persons at low and high cardiovascular risk, concluding for the former that a reduction/modification of saturated fat intake has little or no benefit (over a period of 5 years).

 Is all saturated fat and cholesterol the same?